-As of August 1, 2012 Rackham Graduate School longer requires doctoral students to submit their dissertations to UMI Dissertation Publishing (a division of ProQuest).
+As of August 1, 2012 Rackham Graduate School no longer requires doctoral students to submit their dissertations to UMI Dissertation Publishing (a division of ProQuest).
 UMI has been publishing theses and dissertations for over half a century, and many graduate students publish with UMI.
 Rackham has more information on dissertations here: Submitting the Dissertation.

 If you choose to publish your dissertation with UMI, you will sign an agreement form granting ProQuest/UMI a non-exclusive license to duplicate and distribute your thesis and to publish the abstract that you prepare.
 You retain the copyright in your thesis, and you keep the right to publish your thesis elsewhere, in book form or as separate articles.
 ProQuest/UMI takes care of the arrangements for (a) publishing the abstract in Dissertation Abstracts International; (b) preparing a microfilm copy of the dissertation; and (c) depositing microfilm copies in the University Graduate Library.